Temppus/TheCleanCoderNotes/README.md

 Whatever personal issues/problems you may have, even if you think you are not affected by it, you will be thinking about them in background and as a result it will affect your productivity and ability to code.
 Try to allocate some time to fix/improve this issue so it will not hunt you during the day.

 ### Flow zone
 it was very surprising to me that author is trying to prevent coding when he feels like he entering "the zone".
-He is defending this decision by fact that you may end writing a lot more code when you are in the "zone" but you will end up going back to this code many times and questioning the decisions you made because you made lose sight of bigger picture.
+He is defending this decision by fact that you may end writing a lot more code when you are in the zone  but you will end up going back to this code many times and questioning the decisions you made because you made lose sight of bigger picture.
 Whenever you realize that you are entering the zone you should step back, answer emails or better find coding partner.

  ## Testing